Educational Guide

 What the OET Writing Task Assesses

 According to the official OET assessment criteria, writing focuses on professional communication skills rather than advanced linguistic complexity.
-The test is scored across six equally weighted criteria by trained examiners at Cambridge Assessment English.
+The test is scored across six equally weighted criteria by trained examiners at Cambridge Boxhill (the joint venture that runs OET).

 Case Note Interpretation